 Additional information about these and other assumptions, risks and uncertainties are set out in the section entitled "Risk Factors and Uncertainties" below.

 NATURE OF BUSINESS

-The Company is a Toronto Stock Exchange ("TSX") listed mineral exploration/development company focused on the exploration and development of uranium properties in the United States.
+The Company is a Toronto Stock Exchange ("TSX") and a Frankfurt Stock Exchange listed mineral exploration/development company focused on the exploration and development of uranium properties in the United States.

 DIRECTORS AND OFFICERS